-The hallmark of a Chapter 13 bankruptcy case is the repayment plan that you’ll propose to the bankruptcy trustee, creditors, and the court.
-To a significant degree, two factors will determine your Chapter 13 plan type and monthly payment amount:
+The hallmark of a Chapter 13 bankruptcy case is the repayment plan you’ll propose to the bankruptcy trustee, creditors, and the court.
+To a significant degree, three factors will determine your Chapter 13 plan type and monthly payment amount:

 Every three- to five-year Chapter 13 repayment plan must fully pay the following:

 But that’s not all.
 Most people must pay something to the holders of any remaining debt, such as medical balances, utility bills, personal loans, and credit card bills (your unsecured debt).

 To determine the amount you’ll pay to unsecured creditors (called disposable income), you’ll subtract actual and predetermined expenses from your income, such as:

 The remaining amount is disposable income that the filer must pay to unsecured creditors.
 It’s distributed on a pro-rata basis with each creditor receiving a portion equal to its percentage of overall debt.